 Through and through, the best treatment for most types of acne are products that exfoliate the skin’s surface.
 For comedonal acne in particular Zeichner suggests salicylic acid because “it helps remove excess oil from the skin and exfoliate dead cells from the skin’s surface.”

 Exfoliating on a regular basis will help to avoid the buildup of dead skin within the pore as well as aid in regulating oil production.
 Look for chemical exfoliators like BHA or AHA.
-Paula’s Choice Skin Perfecting 2% Liquid BHA Exfoliant is a salicylic acid-based treatment that works to deep clean the pores.
+The Benton Aloe BHA Skin Toner has not only salicylic acid (which is a BHA) to deep clean the pores, but also snail mucin to increase cell turnover and moisturize, and aloe to soothe.
 I personally like to alternate my BHA and AHA since BHA is oil soluble and can rid my pores of all the oil so that an AHA can then go in and really deep clean.

 Inflammatory acne is just that: lesions that become inflamed and result in red and/or tender bumps which can be filled with pus and bacteria.
 This type of acne becomes red and inflamed as a result of white blood cells rushing to the infected area and trying to treat it.
 The most common forms are papules and pustules, which actually originate as comedonal acne.
 Papules can be identified as red in color and surrounded by inflammation.
 Pustules are usually the kind of acne you’re referring to when you have a pimple that’s surrounded by a red rim of inflammation and filled with either white or yellow pus.